liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 *Client Side Files* are the `.jsp`, `.css`, and `.js` files that you write to implement your portlet's user interface.
 These files should go in the `docroot` folder; `.jsp` files can be placed in the root of the folder, while `.css` and `.js` files are given their own subfolders in `docroot`.
 Remember, with portlets you're only dealing with a portion of the HTML document that is getting returned to the browser.
 Any HTML code in your client side files must be free of global tags like `<html>` or `<head>`.
 Additionally, namespace all CSS classes and element IDs to prevent conflicts with other portlets.
 Liferay provides two tools, a taglib and API methods, to generate a namespace for you.
+You can reference the *Using Portlet Namespacing* section of this chapter to learn more about namespacing.

+Let's continue exploring portlet anatomy by studying your new My Greeting portlet.

 ### A Closer Look at the My Greeting Portlet [](id=a-closer-look-at-the-my-greeting-portlet-liferay-portal-6-2-dev-guide-03-en)